eloibernier/Application/README.md

 ## About the Repository
 This repository contains a small but meaningful selection of code, curated to showcase my programming abilities.
 While not exhaustive, these samples reflect my competency and practical approach to solving problems.

+## src folder
+Python code is displayed in this folder.
+Data manipulation and extracting formulas and values in an insurance context

+## Additional Contributions
+Alongside Python code, I’ve also included examples of VBA code to demonstrate my versatility with different programming tools.

 ## Folder: For Fun
 This folder includes a weekend project I worked on for fun!
 I explored various aspects of my city's bikeshare service to better understand its functionality.
 This project gave me an opportunity to apply my skills in Python while exploring a real-world problem.

-## Additional Contributions
-Alongside Python code, I’ve also included examples of VBA code to demonstrate my versatility with different programming tools.